NecroticPhantom/drills-sbxls-mod/README.md

-This is a github page for the development of the drills.js sandboxels mod
+This is a github page for the development of the drills.js sandboxels mod.

 whilst we make the mod we are not asociated in any way with r74n.